hypre-space/hypredrive/docs/usrman-src/input_structure.rst

 - ``eig_max_iters`` - number of iterations for estimating the largest eigenvalue of G. Available values are any positive integer.
 Default value is `5`.

-- ``threshold`` - Dropping tolerance for building the canditate pattern matrix.
+- ``threshold`` - Dropping tolerance for building the candidate pattern matrix.
 Available values are any non-negative floating point numbers.
 Default value is `1.0e-3`.

 - ``kap_tolerance`` - Kaporin reduction factor.
 Available values are any non-negative floating point numbers.
 Default value is `1.0e-3`.

-The default parameter values for the ``preconditioner:fsai`` section are represented in the code block below:
+This example shows the default values for ``preconditioner:fsai``:

 .. code-block:: yaml